eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 BFC02B7C  sb      $t6, -0x1($a0)     # <- delay slot: store the byte
 ```

-The store is in the delay slot, so it runs on every iteration — including the last one, where the branch isn't taken and the byte still needs storing.
-The offset is `-0x1($a0)` because `$a0` was already incremented.
-Whoever wrote this bent the loop around the delay slot rather than wasting it.
+The store is placed in the delay slot, so it runs on every iteration, including the last one, where the branch isn't taken and the byte still needs to be stored.
+The offset is `-0x1($a0)` because `$a0` was already incremented at that point.
+Whoever wrote this bent the loop around the delay slot instead of wasting it.

 #### The load delay slot

-The value from a load isn't in its target register for the next instruction.
-It lands one instruction later, and the pipeline shows you why:
+The value from a load isn't available in its target register for the next instruction.
+It lands one instruction later, and the pipeline diagram shows why:

 {% include diagrams/load-delay-hazard.svg %}

-So the rule: never use a loaded register in the instruction right after the load.
+So the rule is: never use a loaded register in the instruction right after the load.

 This one is nastier than the branch slot, because nothing looks wrong.
 The disassembly reads naturally.
-You just get a stale register, and a game that renders garbage twenty minutes later.
+You just get a stale register value, and a game that renders garbage twenty minutes later.

-Look back at the BIOS loop and you'll see this rule obeyed too: `$t6` is loaded at `BFC02B68` and not read until `BFC02B7C`.
-Those three `addiu`s aren't only advancing the pointers and the counter, they're covering the load's delay.
+If you look back at the BIOS loop, you'll see this rule being obeyed too: `$t6` is loaded at `BFC02B68` and it's not read until `BFC02B7C`.
+Those three `addiu` instructions are not only advancing the pointers and the counter, they're also covering the load's delay.

-### Does the compiler solve this when you write C?
+### Does the compiler handle this when you write C?

-This was the question I was most curious about, so I actually checked.
-Short answer: yes, completely, and you never find out it happened.
+This was the question I was most curious about, so I checked it myself.
+The short answer is: yes, completely, and you never find out it happened.

 Here's about the smallest C function that trips the load delay: